Reconstruction (architecture): Reasons for and against reconstructions

-A crucial question in monument protection today is that of whether the value and originality is in the materials, or in the design.
-This does not only refer to the material erected at the time of construction, but also to the various later layers that are evidence of their times.
-The practice of both architectural and art history does not regard a certain version of an object as “the original”, neither the first version nor the most splendid or most popular at the time, nor the last one that has been remembered.
+A crucial question in monument protection today is that of whether the value and originality are in the materials or the design.
+This does not only refer to the material erected at the time of construction but also to the various later layers that are evidence of their times.
+The practice of both architectural and art history does not regard a certain version of an object as "the original", neither the first version nor the most splendid or most popular at the time, nor the last one that has been remembered.